gongahkia/picpocket/README.md

-# PicPocket
+# ATTENZIONE PicPocket!!!

-Viewing slides shouldn't be a hassle.
+Viewing irl presentations shouldn't be a hassle.
+From venues with tiny screens, to sitting too far back at church, picpocket is here to help you see clearer!

 <div align="center">
   <img src="./asset/see.jpeg" width="30%">